Vendiel/daresay-a11y/posts/interactive-image-maps.md

 ---
 id: interactive-image-maps
-title: For interactive image maps make sure both the image and the different area elements has text alternatives
+title: For interactive image maps make sure both the image and the different area elements have alt texts
 tags:
   - Images
 reqs: